-As soon as possible, following a student's initial registration in his/her program, the student's Advisory Committee (AC) is formed.
+As soon as possible, following a student's initial registration in his/her program, the student's Advisory

+Committee (AC) is formed.
 The members of the AC are named by the departmental Graduate Chair in consultation with the supervisor.
 The M.Sc. or Ph.D.
-AC must consist of at least four members, as follows:
+AC must consist of at least two (Msc) or three (PhD) voting members: